USS Balao: Third patrol, December 1943 – January 1944

 Underway again on 6 December, Balao spent two days in training exercises and practice approaches with Ethan as her target.
 On 13 December, the submarine conducted communication and identification tests with friendly search planes and then began her patrol.
-No surface contacts came during the first two weeks, but her luck changed on 27 December when two Mogami-class cruisers and two Asashio-class destroyers crossed her track.
+No surface contacts came during the first two weeks, but her luck changed on 27 December, when two Mogami-class cruisers and two Asashio-class destroyers crossed her track.
 The four warships maneuvered in a radical zigzag plan at a speed of 20 kn, passing the submarine so rapidly that she only managed a shot at the second cruiser.
-Balao fired four torpedoes which overran their target.
+Balao fired four torpedoes that overran their targets.
 While rigging for depth charges, she heard three explosions, but upon surfacing, could see no sign of damage.
 The warships were long gone at their high speed.

-Balao began the year 1944 with a contact that turned out to be a very large steamer and two escorts.
-The weather impeded her efforts to close the convoy, but also offered protection when a rain squall covered Balao while she fired six torpedoes.
-The submarine counted three explosions and then went deep to wait out the inevitable depth charge attack by the escorts.
+Balao began 1944 with a contact that turned out to be a very large steamer and two escorts.
+The weather impeded her efforts to close on the convoy, but also offered protection when a rain squall covered Balao while she fired six torpedoes.
+The submarine counted three explosions and then went deep to wait out the inevitable depth-charge attack by the escorts.
 When Balao surfaced the next morning, the convoy had disappeared.
 Certain that the freighter had been sunk, Balao resumed her patrol of the shipping lanes.
-She later sighted a convoy of a damaged freighter and two escorts and moved in for an attack only to discover that the freighter was her target of 1 January.
+She later sighted a convoy of a damaged freighter and two escorts and moved in for an attack, only to discover that the freighter was her target of 1 January.
 The escorts drove Balao off, and on 7 January, she was ordered back to Brisbane, still without a confirmed kill under her belt.